MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

 - Use GitHub Copilot to generate code line completions that process sales data for the quarterly report.
 - Run the app and review the quarterly sales report.

-Use the following steps to complete this section of the exercise:
+Use the following steps to complete this section of the demo:

 1. Update the method constructor for `QuarterlySalesReport` as follows: